skeweddata/skeweddata.github.io/_posts/2021-01-08-polling-part-4.md

 so complicated or esoteric that it would be challenging for a pollster to implement them.
-From here, however, I'm flying pretty blind: I'm going to suggest a couple of things that I think would be helpful, but they depend on details about how polls work that I do not know well.
-Furthermore, I have very little idea about how novel they are.
-For all I know they are already in common use.
+From here, however, I'm flying pretty blind: I'm going to suggest a couple of things that I think would be helpful, but they depend more on the detailed operation of individual pollsters that aren't generally shared publicly.
+Furthermore, I have very little idea about how novel they are — for all I know they are already in common use.

+With those caveats out of the way, here they are:

 ### 1. Vary Survey Strategy
 If pollsters make multiple polls of the same race, then generally